 “Spray sunscreen on your hands first before rubbing on children to avoid the eyes and mouth,” Gimbel said.

-Sunscreen significantly diminishes after an extended period of time outdoors especially after swimming or excessive sweating.
+Sunscreen’s impact lessens after a significant period of time outside – especially after swimming or excessive sweating.
 “Reapply every few hours,” said Gimbel.
-“Even water resistant sunscreen needs to be reapplied because it usually gets wiped off with a towel.”
+“Even water-resistant sunscreen needs to be reapplied because it usually gets wiped off with a towel.”

 Don’t be fooled by hazy or overcast days.

 “Approximately 40 percent of UV radiation can still make it through the clouds,” Gimbel added.
 “You still should wear sunscreen even on days when the sun isn’t out if you plan to be outside for any length of time.”

 The sun is the strongest and most dangerous between 10 a.m. and 4 p.m.
 Choose an indoor activity or seek shade under a tree or umbrella.

 There are other unexpected ways the sun can cause harm.

 “Be sure to wear sunscreen during activities like water skiing to avoid reflective radiation from the sun,” said Gimbel.

 Polarized sunglasses can protect the eyes and decrease chances for developing cataracts later in life.
 Brimmed hats, long sleeves and pants made from tightly woven materials and swim shirts are also suggested.

 “Today there are plenty of lip balms and other cosmetics that contain SPF,” Gimel added.